 Live a balanced life—learn some and think some and draw and paint and sing and dance and play and work every day some.

 When you go out into the world, watch out for traffic, hold hands and stick together.

 Be aware of wonder.

-I envy him for seeing more out of life even while washing his clothes or stashing a sweet, moldy box.
-I adore him for recognizing the value that each one of us has to offer – if only we know.
-I adore him for his curiosity, that we are only limited by our imagination.
-And most of all for his weirdness that will make you crack up and put a big smile on your face.
+I envy him for seeing more out of tiny crevices of life, from washing his clothes to stashing a sweet, moldy box.
+I adore him for recognizing the value that each one of us has to offer—if only we know and act on it.
+I adore him for his curiosity; we are only limited by our imagination.
+And most of all for his weirdness that will make you crack up.

 There are such souls.